Hot weather guidelines

 - If possible, move outdoor activities indoors to an air-conditioned facility.

 - At a minimum, provide fluids every 15 minutes to participants.
-Plain water or sport beverages or diluted fruit juices are okay.
+Plain water is the drink of choice.

 General recommendations